KansasCityWomeninTechnology/cocktails-worksheets/docs/react/04-fact-generator/README.md

     }, [currentFact]);
 ```

 Now go click the button and look at the console to see if anything happens.
 You should see one of your random facts logged each time you click the button.
+Note that since this is random, and there are only 5 facts to choose from, it _may_ appear as though nothing is changing when you click the button.
+This is expected behavior!
+Just keep clicking!